cuiyx1720/cuiyx1720.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-👋 I am a PhD student in the [HEAD Lab](https://github.com/TJHuangteam/HEAD/) at Tongji University, affiliated with the Institute of Intelligent Vehicles (TJU-IIV), under the supervision of [Prof. Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ).
+👋 I am a PhD student at Tongji University, affiliated with the Institute of Intelligent Vehicles (TJU-IIV), under the supervision of [Prof. Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ).
 I received my bachelor's degree from Jilin University with the honor of Outstanding Graduate (Top 1%).

 🚘 My research centers on the continual closed-loop evolution of autonomous systems.
 I focus on enabling self-evolving, adaptive, and trustworthy autonomous systems through reinforcement learning, continual learning, and LLM reasoning.